AdobeDocs/experience-platform.en/help/destinations/ui/activate-destinations.md

 >[!IMPORTANT]
 >
->Changing the file export schedule, from any schedule configuration to full file export, with the **[!UICONTROL Frequency]** set to **[!UICONTROL Once]**, for segments that have already been exported, does not export a new backfill file.
-To export a new backfill file with a different schedule, you must create a new destination instance.
+>Changing the file export schedule for segments that have already been exported is not currently supported.
+To re-export segments with a different schedule, you must create a new destination instance.
 This is a limitation which will be addressed in future releases.

 ### Export incremental files {#export-incremental-files}